Rehearsal Venue / Times

 Community jazz band, formed in 2006 and with an active membership of around 15 musicians playing a wide range of jazz and jazz inspired music.
 New members are always welcome and we believe that we have a role to play in being a part of, and helping, the community through playing music.
 We are currently looking for trumpet players.

 Monday evenings -7-30 - 9-30pm Riverwalk School, Bury St Edmunds

-Founded 1991 this is an adult band of some 40 members, giving approximately 12 concerts each year .
-We are currently advertising for a new Musical Director, Tony retiring in December 2012.
+Founded in 1991 this is an adult band with some 40 members giving approximately 12 concerts per year.
 See our website for further details of vacancies and concerts in preparation.